swamiiyer/swamiiyer.github.io/_pages/cs110/course_info.md

 ### Programming Environment

-Setup your personal computer with the tools needed for course.
-Click [here](/public/cs110/ipp_programming_environment_setup.pdf) for instructions.
+To write and execute Python programs in this course, you will need a laptop (Linux, Mac, or Windows) properly configured with the necessary software.
+Click [here](/public/cs110/ipp_programming_environment_setup.pdf) for setup instructions.

 <a name="cs_account"></a>
 ### CS Account